adrianlarion/wizardly-tips-vim/main.md

 set undofile
 ```

-#### Load teh previous ex command
+#### Load teh previous  command
-* You type a complex ex command.
+* You type a complex  command.
 Later you want that command again.
 One option would be to use the arrow keys and cycle through history.
 That works but takes your hands from the home row position.
-* Another way to load last ex command is `:<C-r>:`.
+* Another way to load last  command is `:<C-r>:`.
 That is: start by tyying colon, press Ctrl+R and type colon again.
-Colon is a register storing your last ex command.
+Colon is a register storing your last  command.
 Ctrl+R outputs the contetns of a register.

 #### Append your registers.